-Granular fertilizer is meant to be a slow-release fertilizer, which means it contains high concentrations, since the nutrients need to last longer.
+Most granular fertilizers are meant to be a slow-release fertilizer, which means it contains high concentrations since the nutrients need to last longer.
 This high concentration also means granular fertilizer can have a higher salt content compared to liquid lawn fertilizer.
 That might not seem like a big deal, but it is to your plant’s roots.

-While the type of nutrients and amount of each are the same in liquid lawn fertilizer compared to granular, the distribution within the fertilizers may be different.
+While the type of nutrients and amount of each is the same in liquid lawn fertilizer compared to granular, the distribution within the fertilizers may be different.
 In liquid lawn fertilizer, each ounce and drop of fertilizer contains identical nutrient percentages to the rest of the bottle.
 In granular fertilizer, each dry pellet may contain a different variation.
 This means when spreading your fertilizer, you know there is an even distribution of nutrients in liquid form, but in granular, you may have patches of high concentration dry pellets in one area, and undernourished in other areas.